pedlefsen/PREAST/README.md

 These scripts have dependencies on `prank`, `beast`, and a large number of `python` modules.

-A Linux binary of `prank` is included in the `bin/` directory.
+A Linux binary of `prank` is included in the `bin/` directory.   `prank` uses `bppancestor` which is also included in  the `bin/` directory.
 A requirements.txt file lists all necessary python packages.
 Beast and the Beagle optimization library are available in `/apps`.
 Access these applications may be established through `module` definitiions.
 A python virtual environment is included with all necessary python packages preinstalled.